Exasol Admin

 How to access Exasol Admin

-In a new deployment Exasol Admin is available on all cluster nodes (if enabled in the configuration).
-To access the interface, open a web browser and enter the IP address of a node and port 8443.
+Exasol Admin can be enabled on all cluster nodes.
+To access the interface, open a web browser and enter the public IP address of a node with the port 8443.
 For example: https://203.0.113.123:8443

 Databases

-The Databases page presents a list of all databases in the cluster and the status of the cluster nodes.
-Detailed health statistics for the currently selected database are presented in the lower half of the window.
-If there are more than one database in the cluster, the first database in the list is selected by default.
-To select a database, click on .
+Information about the currently selected database is presented in the lower half of the window.
+If there are more than one database in the cluster, information for the first database in the list is shown by default.

 Logs

-On this page you can view system logs from the cluster.
-You can select which logs to retrieve, the log level and time interval, and filter by text or regular expressions.
+The Logs page allows you to collect system logs from the cluster.
+You can choose which logs to collect, select a log level and time interval, and filter by text or regular expressions.

 To learn more about logs and how to monitor your system, see Monitoring.